|Site Map | Bulletin Home | Temple University|

 Entering with Academic Credit: Advanced Placement

-Temple awards college credits to students who in high school participated in the Advanced Placement program sponsored by the College Examination Board as follows:
+Temple awards college credits to students who in high school participated in the Advanced Placement program as follows:

 Students should have taken these tests in high school and should have their scores sent directly to the Office of Undergraduate Admissions.
-Transfer students must request Educational Testing Services to send their Advanced Placement Test scores to the Office of Undergraduate Admissions, even if they have requested them for a previously attended college.
+All students must request that the College Board send their official Advanced Placement test scores to the Office of Undergraduate Admissions, even if they have requested them for a previously attended college.

 Advanced Placement equivalencies will be reviewed annually and are subject to change.
 Students will receive the equivalency that is in effect at Temple at the time of their matriculation.

-Limitations on credit earned through the Advanced Placement Examinations are as follows: (1) the credit must be useful in a student's program of study; (2) duplicate credit in the same course is not awarded in any case.
+Limitations on credit earned through the Advanced Placement program are as follows: (1) the credit must be useful in a student's program of study, and (2) duplicate credit in the same course is not awarded in any case.

 Advanced Placement credits can be counted toward eligibility for the 45+ Transfer Core if the student also has transfer courses from another college or university.

-New students receive a booklet (Student Planner) that contains descriptions of the tests and information as to the specific tests the student must take.
-Students are referred to the New Student Orientation (www.temple.edu/orientation) and MARC (www.temple.edu/marc) websites, which contain descriptions of the tests, helpful hints for the test day, and sample items.
+New students receive a mailer that contains descriptions of the tests and information as to the specific tests the student must take.
+Students are referred to the New Student Orientation (www.temple.edu/orientation) and MARC (www.temple.edu/marc) web sites, which contain descriptions of the tests, helpful hints for the test day, and sample items.
 The components of the tests, advising guidelines, and retest policies are outlined below.

 Demographic Data Survey (25 minutes).
 This is a personal data collection survey that must be completed by all students.
 Temple uses the results of this questionnaire to develop programs and procedures to serve the needs and interests of its students.

-Advisors have information concerning conditions under which a student may retest.
+Students can consult with their advisor concerning conditions under which they may retest.